 One big area of growth on YouTube is gaming.
 If you browse YouTube, you will find that there are increasingly more gaming channels being set up, and also, the amount of videos on the gaming channel is significant.
 As previously mentioned, if the channel is small, there is a likelihood that the channel owner will do their own video editing.
 Once that channel is growing, as you can see with many gaming channels that have hundreds of videos, it can be time-consuming to do the video editing.

 Gaming channels on YouTube are not the only area where there is an increase in the number of channels.
-All types of business and product review channels are experiencing growth.
+All types of businesses and product review channels are experiencing growth.

 ————————————————————————————————